ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 I custom the `rime-data` package through the above overlay.

-At last, you need to load all overlays configurations returned by `overlays/default.nix` through the `nixpkgs.overlays` option, add the following parameter to any NixOS Module:
+At last, you need to load all overlays returned by `overlays/default.nix` through the `nixpkgs.overlays` option, add the following parameter to any NixOS Module to achieve this:

 ```nix
 { config, pkgs, lib, ... } @ args: